 Date Developed: Unknown.
 Source: National Collaborating Centre for Methods and Tools.
 Presenter(s): n.a..
-Type: Interactive Modules.
+Type: Interactive Learning Tool.
 Level: Introductory.
 Length: Self-paced.

 Introduction to Evidence-Informed Decision Making is a module that includes a pre-test, three sections, and one final test.
 It's purpose is to demonstrate the components of evidence-informed decision making in public health and practice finding and applying the best available research evidence to a real world scenario.

 This training is part of the Canadian National Collaborating Center for Methods and Tools' suite of 5 online courses to support the process of evidence-informed public health (Quantitative Research Designs 101: Addressing Practice-Based Issues in Public Health; Introduction to Evidence-Informed Decision Making; Searching for Research Evidence in Public Health; Critical Appraisal of Systematic Reviews; and Critical Appraisal of Intervention Studies).

 Registration is required.
 Website and trainings are available in English and French.